 You don't have to play internet poker to benefit from our online poker strategy articles - most of the strategies covered here are applicable to poker in general, both online and off.
-We also offer a comprehensive online poker guide that covers all the basics of playing online poker.

 If you have further questions about the strategic side of the game, the CardsChat poker forum is the place for you.
 Feel free to direct any questions you have to our friendly forum members and get advice from numerous skilled poker players, especially in the poker strategies forum.

 If you're ready to learn more about the game of poker, we have a wealth of resources to help you along the way.

 We've built up an extensive poker strategy section that will help you start climbing the internet poker ladder.
 We cover all the important topics that online poker players need to learn to become a master strategist and we promise you'll experience a great poker education within these pages.

 You might hear some say that playing poker is simply a game of chance - that Lady Luck determines who wins and who loses.
 Well, they're wrong.
 Poker is a game of both luck and skill.
 It's true that “I'd rather be lucky than good” is a phrase often muttered ruefully by poker players, usually after they've just suffered their third bad beat in a row.
 But the truth is good luck (and bad luck) is a short-term phenomenon and in order to become a long-term real money winner in this game, you need to study.